guettli/programming-guidelines/README.md

 * [PGAdmin](https://www.pgadmin.org/) nice GUI to configure your databases.
 * [Fulltext Search](https://www.postgresql.org/docs/current/textsearch.html)

+There is just one hint: Avoid to store binary data in PostgreSQL.
+A S3 service like [minio](https://min.io/) is a better choice.

 ### Where to not use PostgreSQL?

 -   For embedded systems SQLite may fit better